Photography – DSLR Introduction – ONLINE

 What else do you need to buy or do

-You will need either a computer or tablet for online access to the course and for seeing your images.
 As the course will be run on Zoom, please have this installed in advance of your first class.
 You can sign up for free here:

 Make sure your computer or tablet has a working microphone and camera so we can hear and see you via video.
 It is advised to use headphones for ease of hearing during class ra-ther than use the inbuilt speaker on your device..